Printable gratitude conversation starters for your family and friends

 - Keep gratitude on your mind all day by choosing a card or cards when you wake up each morning, then share answers that night.

-- At Thanksgiving, use the cards as place cards for your table setting and answer them during the meal.
+- At Thanksgiving, use the conversation cards as place cards for your table setting and answer them during the meal.
 Or ask each person to write their answer on the back of their card, then save the cards to read aloud next Thanksgiving.
 (This could be the start of a really special yearly tradition.)

 Expressing gratitude online